michielmulders/royalty-fee-test-cases/blog-post.md

 ## Edge case 6

-**Question:** What happens when you add a token as custom royalty fee to an NFT and then delete this token on the ledger?
+**Question:** What happens when you add a token as a custom royalty fee to an NFT and then delete this token on the ledger?

-**Output:** As the docs for [deleting a token](https://docs.hedera.com/guides/docs/sdks/tokens/delete-a-token) mention, it will throw an error `TOKEN_WAS_DELETED` when trying to transfer this NFT when no value is exchanged.
+**Output:** As the docs for [deleting a token](https://docs.hedera.com/guides/docs/sdks/tokens/delete-a-token) mention, it will throw an error `TOKEN_WAS_DELETED` when transferring this NFT when no value is exchanged.

-It means that you can only exchange this NFT when transfering Hbar value.
+It means that you can only exchange this NFT when transferring Hbar value.

 ```text
  NFT transfer Treasury->Alice status: SUCCESS